Are Clear Retainers Really The Best Type Of Retainers in 2024?

 Advantages:

-• Virtually invisible, so you’re more likely to wear it, which means a lesser chance of realignment or relapse
+• Virtually invisible, so you’re more likely to wear it, which means a lesser chance of relapse

 • Less bulky and more comfortable than some retainers like Hawley retainers